jamessam/ctf-keyword-extractor-py/README.md

 ![alt text](https://raw.githubusercontent.com/jamessam/ctf-keyword-extractor-py/master/docs/screen_shots/IPTC_in_preview.png "IPTC data seen in macOS Preview")

-Upon publishing the media asset, a webhook fires off a POST request to this app.
+Upon publishing the media asset, a webhook fires off a POST request to this app with the asset ID sent as a custom JSON payload.

-The app calls all assets updated within the last 24 hours and cycles through them, looking at the linked entries of each asset.

-If the content model includes a keywords list field on the original content entry, this app populates into Contentful the keywords the photographer had included. *To read the file's embedded metadata, it will download all the images*, so keep that in mind for billing/bandwidth reasons.
+The app looks at the linked entries of each asset.
+If the content model includes a keywords list field on the original content entry, this app populates into Contentful the keywords the photographer had included. *To read the file's embedded metadata, it will download the image*, so keep that in mind for billing/bandwidth reasons.

 ![alt text](https://raw.githubusercontent.com/jamessam/ctf-keyword-extractor-py/master/docs/screen_shots/content_model_w_keywords.png "keywords seen in the Content Model")